-The Peace and Plenty Bed and Breakfast Inn is a luxurious get-away and the perfect romantic setting for any special occasion.
+The Peace and Plenty Inn is a luxurious get-away and the perfect romantic setting for any special occasion.
 A sumptuously furnished apartment with kitchen is available for longer stays in St Augustine.
 All guests can enjoy the private walled garden featuring our elegant fountains, fire pit, and opulent loggia with comfortable furnishings.
 The Peace and Plenty Inn has a no smoking policy.
 Smoking is allowed outside.

 In classical mythology, Elysium was known as a place of perfect happiness, in the form of an ideal garden.
 At the Peace and Plenty Inn, the garden gates open into an Elysium, a relaxing natural atmosphere.
 We take great pride in our tropical hideaway and we are certain you will find a bit of joy and peace in Mother Nature's arms.
 So sit under the pergola and understand why the Spanish named our state "La Florida," the flowering.